tjntomas/appdemon-blink-app/README.md

   color_loop: [ [255,0,0], [0,255,0] ] # Loop from red to green.
 You can add any number of colors to the list.
   max_brightness: 0-255 # max _brightness is used for all colors in the color loop.
   count: integer.
 Number of times the color loop is looped through.
+  on_duration: Time between color transitions in seconds.
+  transition: An integer.
+Must be smaller than on_duration.

   To fire the event directly from Appdaemon, use these lines:
   ````python